BrianHicks/brianthicks.com/content/post/sets-filter.md

 We use `filter` to implement `intersect`.
 We select which items to include by using `member`.
-All these little helper-looking functions are really starting to add up!
-This can read "if this member of set b is also a member of set a, include it."
+This can read "if both set `a` and `b` have this item, include it."
 That works out to the intersection of the sets!

 ```elm